ProtonMail/proton-pack/README.md

     return import('./init'); // There goes your app });
 ```
 And you're done.
-With this you will auto load OpenPGP, your app and the worker.
-PmCrypto is ready.
+With this you will auto load OpenPGP, your app and the worker. pmCrypto is ready.